Frequently asked questions

 Much the same as elsewhere, there are loads of brokers, so take you pick on which one.
 You should bring with you any proof of your no claims bonuses so that they can be applied here.

-Is an EU driving licence valid and for how long?
+Is an EU driving licence valid to drive in Spain, and for how long?

 Yes it is.
 Remember all EU licences have an expiry date.